 - 1 Choose the Settings→Emulator Config→Hardware...
-(ALT, S, E, H) command. - 2 Select or deselect the Enable target INT signal check box. - 3 Choose the OK button to exit the Emulator Config dialog box.
+(ALT, S, E, H) command. - 2 Select or deselect the Enable target system interrupts check box. - 3 Choose the OK button to exit the Hardware Config dialog box.

-When the check box is selected, the emulator detects interrupts from the target system while running in the user program or foreground monitor.
+When the check box is selected, the emulator detects interrupts from the target system while running the user program.
 Target system interrupts are ignored when the emulator is running in the background monitor.